-Goldsborough, a Federalist, was the representative for Maryland's 8th congressional district from 1815 to 1817.
+Goldsborough was the representative for Maryland’s 8th congressional district and was a Federalist.
+He served from 1815 to 1817.

 From Dec 1805 to Mar 1817, Goldsborough missed 691 of 1,465 roll call votes, which is 47.2%.
 This is much worse than the median of 16.8% among the lifetime records of representatives serving in Mar 1817.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Nov 1808-Mar 1809||116||81||69.8%||94th|

 |Dec 1814-Feb 1815||106||76||71.7%||96th|